rosera/flutter-and-dart-cookbook/ch01/ex-dart.md

 # 1.1 Running a Dart application

 ## Example

+Use Dart to print a message on screen.

 ```dart
 void main() {